collerek/ormar/docs/models/inheritance.md

 ## Types of inheritance

-The short summary of different types of inheritance is:
+The short summary of different types of inheritance:

 * **Mixins [SUPPORTED]** - don't subclass `ormar.Model`, just define fields that are later used on different models (like `created_date` and `updated_date` on each model),